 Call For Help Policy

-Johnson & Wales University is committed to creating and maintaining a community that fosters the health and safety of every student, as well as personal responsibility and decision making.
-If a student is experiencing an alcohol or drug related emergency, the health and wellness of that student is the most important concern.
-Johnson & Wales wants to encourage students to call for help for themselves or on behalf of others, when they witness or are made aware of such an emergency.
+Johnson & Wales University (JWU) is committed to creating and maintaining a community that fosters the health and safety of every student, as well as personal responsibility and decision-making.
+If a student is experiencing an alcohol or drug-related emergency, the health and wellness of that student is the most important concern.
+JWU wants to encourage students to call for help for themselves or on behalf of others, when they witness, are made aware of, or are experiencing such an emergency.

-This policy will not exempt students and organizations from being held accountable for violations regarding other behaviors including, but not limited to, assault, vandalism, domestic or dating violence, sexual assault, sexual harassment, sexual exploitation, and stalking.
+This policy will not exempt students and organizations from being held accountable for violations regarding other behaviors including, but not limited to, assault, distribution of illicit substances, vandalism, domestic or dating violence, sexual assault, sexual harassment, sexual exploitation, and stalking.

 This policy is not intended to address possible violations of criminal laws or their consequences outside the university.
 This policy only applies to the university‘s Conduct Review Process.
 Criminal or police action may still occur separately from Community Standards and Conduct.